dburger/algorithms/total-hamming-distance/README.md

 ### Brute force

 Brute force is rather straight forward.
 Note the xor here to reduce to just the different bits and the `countBits` counting technique.
+Note that this implementation, while correct, will get **time limit exceeded** on leeter.

 ```java
 class Solution {